 This scenic loop connects Lake Superior and Lake Huron and allows travellers to experience all the great stuff in between!
 What we love about this trip is that it encompasses spectacular views and lookouts, beautiful wilderness, twisty roadways, and a lot of things to do—including tasting some of the fresh flavours the region has to offer.
 The Grand Algoma connects visitors to our small communities and each new spot offers places to stay and interesting places to dine.

-The region’s culinary scene is influenced by our culture, history, and geography.
+The region’s culinary scene is influenced by the region's culture, history, and geography.
 Traditional foods gathered and grown here are fish (whitefish, pickerel, walleye, trout), blueberries, maple syrup, honey, and foraged foods like mushrooms.
-Modern farms produce fruits and vegetables, poultry, beef, and dairy, and ingredients for our popular local craft beer and vodka.
+Modern farms produce fruits and vegetables, poultry, beef, and dairy, and ingredients for popular local craft beer and vodka.
 Fine dining experiences can be found across the region, along with classic chip stands and classic Canadian dishes like poutine.
 Find farmers’ markets in Algoma to visit during your drive.

 This wilderness drive begins at the town of Thessalon at Hwy 129 and Trans Canada Hwy 17; Hwy 129 leads through some of the most beautiful landscapes in Ontario and is renowned for outdoor adventures like hiking, paddling, and waterfalls.

 Make your first culinary stop in Johnson Township, in the town of Desbarats with a visit to Ije's Place: Cafe & Bakery.
 This is a stop like no other in the area offering African, Caribbean and Canadian food, pastries and baked goods.
 Order ahead like Bubble Tea, Caribbean Style Jerk Pork or Chicken, Butter Chicken, or Curry.
 Stop in and you may find spring rolls, beef patties or samosas.